makinacorpus/DbToolsBundle/docs/content/configuration.md

 ### Excluded tables

-The `excluded_tables` parameter let you configure tables to exclude from backups.
+The `backup_excluded_tables` parameter let you configure tables to exclude from backups.
 You will need to give a configuration per doctrine connection.

 Default value is `null`: no table are excluded.